 - Read labels when buying processed foods and get acquainted with the level of preservatives, additives that are present in the food.
 This knowledge will help you to know the amount of the substances you will be taking in per portion of the food and if you were to eat the food for many days in a week.
 Read more about the safe levels of food additives here.

 - Deliberately reduce the amount of processed foods intake by reducing the serving size and frequency of intake

 - Where possible use the homemade version of processed foods.
 For example, you can make a nice and creamy mayonnaise at home, which can be stored in the fridge for use for one and a half weeks.
-What could be more fulfilling, you will be able to control your ingredients and work in the desired flavor.
+What could be more fulfilling, you will be able to control your ingredients and work in the desired flavour.
 To make mayonnaise at home follow these simple steps.

-|Egg (at room temperature)||2 extra large|
+|Egg (at room temperature)||2 extra-large|

 |Vegetable oil||2½ cups|